ramalok/amplicon_processing/README.md

       Distributed without warranty

-# Important points:
+# How-To:

-### 1) Needed software/scripts
+### 1) Needed software/scripts:

-      The following software needs to be in your user search path or in the jobscript.
+      The following software needs to be in your user search path or in the SGE jobscript.

       Usearch* : http://www.drive5.com/usearch/
       Vsearch : https://github.com/torognes/vsearch